Updated March 17, 2023

 Are You Ready for the Next Step in Advancing Your Career?

-The comprehensive, faith-based education Marymount offers meets the needs of the whole student as they grow — academically, emotionally, and spiritually.
-While a credentialed, MSN-prepared nurse can assist in primary care settings as an FNP, a DNP opens innovative opportunities in business, managing medical practices, research, and academics.
-Take your nursing skills to the next level and join the next generation of nurse leaders with Marymount University’s online BSN to DNP-FNP program.
+The comprehensive, faith-based education Marymount University offers meets the needs of the whole student as they grow — academically, emotionally and spiritually.
+While a credentialed, MSN-prepared nurse can assist in primary care settings as an FNP, a DNP opens innovative opportunities in business, managing medical practices, research and academics.
+Take your nursing skills to a new level and join the next generation of nurse leaders with Marymount University’s online BSN to DNP-FNP program.